DIY Book Page Bird Nests

 6. Take the group of strips and carefully adhere them to the first circle of strips on the nest, making sure to place this group of strips slightly higher than the first set.
 This is how you build the sides of your nest.
 It takes a little careful finessing.
 Leave loose ends sticking out – you can trim any ends that are too long though.

 I found an evergreen branch outside to use as the foundation for my little bird nest vignette.
 Then I took a quick trip to the Country Naturals store to find some new cute birds to go with the book page bird nests.
+If you don’t have any pine trees in your yard, you can pick up a few faux branches at the craft store.

 I don’t know which I like more … the little birds or the nests.